awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_2_Cost_and_Usage_Governance/1_budget_forecast.md

 pre: "<b>1. </b>"
 ---

-Budgets allow you to manage cost and usage by providing notifications when cost or usage are outside of configured amounts.
-They cannot be used to restrict actions, only notify on usage after it has occurred.
+Budgets allow you to manage cost and usage by providing notifications or restricting actions when a budget exceeds its threshold (actual or forecasted amounts).

 Budgets and notifications are updated when your billing data is updated, which is at least once per day.